Arc Flash Safety: Identify, Label, and Protect

 - Arc-resistant motor control centers

-These types of equipment are designed to contain and redirect arc energy safely which reduces the likelihood of injury or damage should an arc flash incident arise.
+This equipment helps contain and redirect arc energy during an electrical event which reduces the likelihood of injury or damage should an arc flash incident arise.

 Companies can lower the risk of arc flashes by providing the right equipment for workers who may be at risk from exposure to electricity.